greeny/doctrine-sandbox/readme.md

-composer create-project greeny/doctrine-sandbox appName cd appName chmod -R 777 log temp cp app/config/config.local.template.neon app/config/config.local.neon
+composer create-project greeny/doctrine-sandbox appName cd appName chmod -R 777 log temp cp config/config.local.template.neon config/config.local.neon
 ```

-Then do Find&Replace through your IDE on whole app directory and replace:
+Then do Find&Replace through your IDE on `app` and `config` directories and replace:

 - `REPLACE_namespace` for basic namespace in your project
 - `REPLACE_dbname` for database name